 GeneCards Summary for S100A9 Gene

 S100A9 (S100 Calcium Binding Protein A9) is a Protein Coding gene.
-Diseases associated with S100A9 include cystic fibrosis and psoriasis.
-Among its related pathways are Platelet activation, signaling and aggregation and Spinal Cord Injury.
+Diseases associated with S100A9 include Cystic Fibrosis and Psoriasis.
 GO annotations related to this gene include calcium ion binding and microtubule binding.
 An important paralog of this gene is S100A6.

 UniProtKB/Swiss-Prot for S100A9 Gene